getsentry/sentry/docs/technical.rst

 If the Sentry server doesn't expect authentication, the two fields ``authentication`` and ``timestamp`` are not consumed and may be missing, while the ``key`` is itself a shared secret key between client and server.
-It travels unencrypted in the POST request so make sure the client server connection is not sniffable or that you are not doing serious work.
+In this case the shared secret key travels unencrypted in the POST request so make sure the client server connection is not sniffable or that you are not doing serious work.